Kindred Biosciences, Inc. (NASDAQ:KIN) Expected to Announce Quarterly Sales of $960,000.00

-Analysts expect Kindred Biosciences, Inc. (NASDAQ:KIN) to post $960,000.00 in sales for the current fiscal quarter, Zacks reports.
-Two analysts have made estimates for Kindred Biosciences’ earnings, with estimates ranging from $700,000.00 to $1.22 million.
-Kindred Biosciences reported sales of $1.40 million in the same quarter last year, which would suggest a negative year over year growth rate of 31.4%.
+Equities analysts expect Kindred Biosciences, Inc. (NASDAQ:KIN) to post $960,000.00 in sales for the current fiscal quarter, Zacks Investment Research reports.
+Two analysts have provided estimates for Kindred Biosciences’ earnings, with the highest sales estimate coming in at $1.22 million and the lowest estimate coming in at $700,000.00.
+Kindred Biosciences posted sales of $1.40 million in the same quarter last year, which would indicate a negative year-over-year growth rate of 31.4%.
 The business is scheduled to report its next earnings results on Monday, March 15th.

-On average, analysts expect that Kindred Biosciences will report full year sales of $42.17 million for the current financial year, with estimates ranging from $41.90 million to $42.43 million.
-For the next financial year, analysts expect that the firm will report sales of $41.20 million, with estimates ranging from $3.40 million to $79.00 million.
-Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research analysts that cover Kindred Biosciences.
+According to Zacks, analysts expect that Kindred Biosciences will report full year sales of $42.17 million for the current financial year, with estimates ranging from $41.90 million to $42.43 million.
+For the next financial year, analysts expect that the company will post sales of $41.20 million, with estimates ranging from $3.40 million to $79.00 million.
+Zacks’ sales averages are an average based on a survey of sell-side analysts that that provide coverage for Kindred Biosciences.

-Several research analysts have weighed in on the company.
-Zacks Investment Research cut Kindred Biosciences from a “hold” rating to a “sell” rating in a research report on Monday, January 11th.
-Aegis reaffirmed a “buy” rating on shares of Kindred Biosciences in a research report on Monday, February 15th.
-Finally, Alliance Global Partners cut their price objective on shares of Kindred Biosciences from $10.25 to $9.25 in a report on Monday, December 21st.
-One analyst has rated the stock with a sell rating, one has given a hold rating and five have assigned a buy rating to the company’s stock.
-The stock has an average rating of “Buy” and a consensus price target of $10.46.
+Several analysts have issued reports on KIN shares.
+Aegis restated a “buy” rating on shares of Kindred Biosciences in a research report on Monday, February 15th.
+Zacks Investment Research downgraded shares of Kindred Biosciences from a “hold” rating to a “sell” rating in a report on Monday, January 11th.
+Finally, Alliance Global Partners reduced their price objective on shares of Kindred Biosciences from $10.25 to $9.25 in a report on Monday, December 21st.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and five have issued a buy rating to the company’s stock.
+The company presently has a consensus rating of “Buy” and an average target price of $10.46.

-In other Kindred Biosciences news, major shareholder Park West Asset Management Llc sold 210,472 shares of the firm’s stock in a transaction on Thursday, January 28th.
-The shares were sold at an average price of $5.25, for a total value of $1,104,978.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Director Denise Bevers sold 13,023 shares of Kindred Biosciences stock in a transaction on Thursday, January 14th.
-The shares were sold at an average price of $5.00, for a total transaction of $65,115.00.
-Following the completion of the sale, the director now directly owns 143,835 shares of the company’s stock, valued at $719,175.
+In other Kindred Biosciences news, Director Denise Bevers sold 13,023 shares of the business’s stock in a transaction dated Thursday, January 14th.
+The shares were sold at an average price of $5.00, for a total value of $65,115.00.
+Following the completion of the transaction, the director now directly owns 143,835 shares of the company’s stock, valued at $719,175.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, major shareholder Park West Asset Management Llc sold 210,472 shares of the business’s stock in a transaction dated Thursday, January 28th.
+The stock was sold at an average price of $5.25, for a total transaction of $1,104,978.00.
 The disclosure for this sale can be found here.
-Insiders have sold 262,564 shares of company stock worth $1,365,438 in the last ninety days.
-Insiders own 12.63% of the company’s stock.
+Insiders have sold a total of 262,564 shares of company stock valued at $1,365,438 over the last ninety days.
+12.63% of the stock is owned by insiders.

-Several large investors have recently modified their holdings of the company.
-Rhumbline Advisers grew its position in Kindred Biosciences by 8.1% in the 4th quarter.
-Rhumbline Advisers now owns 48,652 shares of the biopharmaceutical company’s stock valued at $210,000 after purchasing an additional 3,640 shares during the period.
-Citigroup Inc. grew its holdings in shares of Kindred Biosciences by 291.9% during the fourth quarter.
-Citigroup Inc. now owns 7,482 shares of the biopharmaceutical company’s stock valued at $32,000 after buying an additional 5,573 shares during the last quarter.
-Marshall Wace LLP bought a new stake in shares of Kindred Biosciences during the first quarter worth about $53,000.
-BNP Paribas Arbitrage SA raised its holdings in shares of Kindred Biosciences by 361.4% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 9,408 shares of the biopharmaceutical company’s stock worth $40,000 after acquiring an additional 7,369 shares during the last quarter.
-Finally, Silverback Asset Management LLC raised its holdings in shares of Kindred Biosciences by 1.6% in the 3rd quarter.
-Silverback Asset Management LLC now owns 590,545 shares of the biopharmaceutical company’s stock worth $2,533,000 after acquiring an additional 9,377 shares during the last quarter.
-66.31% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+Rhumbline Advisers grew its position in shares of Kindred Biosciences by 8.1% during the 4th quarter.
+Rhumbline Advisers now owns 48,652 shares of the biopharmaceutical company’s stock worth $210,000 after buying an additional 3,640 shares during the period.
+Citigroup Inc. grew its position in shares of Kindred Biosciences by 291.9% during the 4th quarter.
+Citigroup Inc. now owns 7,482 shares of the biopharmaceutical company’s stock worth $32,000 after buying an additional 5,573 shares during the period.
+Marshall Wace LLP acquired a new stake in shares of Kindred Biosciences during the 1st quarter worth approximately $53,000.
+BNP Paribas Arbitrage SA grew its position in shares of Kindred Biosciences by 361.4% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 9,408 shares of the biopharmaceutical company’s stock worth $40,000 after buying an additional 7,369 shares during the period.
+Finally, Silverback Asset Management LLC grew its position in shares of Kindred Biosciences by 1.6% during the 3rd quarter.
+Silverback Asset Management LLC now owns 590,545 shares of the biopharmaceutical company’s stock worth $2,533,000 after buying an additional 9,377 shares during the period.
+66.31% of the stock is owned by institutional investors.

 Kindred Biosciences, Inc, a biopharmaceutical company, is developing biologics that focus on the lives of pets.
 The company has a pipeline of novel biologics in development across various therapeutic classes and intellectual property portfolio.
 Its programs under development include interleukin-31 and interleukin-4R for canine atopic dermatitis; KIND-030 for parvovirus in dogs; KIND-510a for the control of non-regenerative anemia in cats; anti-TNF antibody for inflammatory bowel disease in dogs; and other biologics candidates.